Prepare for Surgery

 Planning for Surgery Preoperative Packet

-About five weeks before the procedure, we mail you a detailed preparation guide called Planning for Surgery.
-Along with the booklet, we include:
+About five weeks before the procedure, we mail you a detailed preoperative packet which includes:

 Preoperative Phone Call

-About one week before surgery (and possibly at other times), a preoperative nurse calls you to collect and provide important information.
+A preoperative nurse calls you about one week before surgery to collect and provide important information.

 This department includes social workers, child life specialists and others who can help answer questions and address concerns.
 We can: